-Those entitled to vote may ask questions concerning items on the agenda even prior to the Shareholders' Meeting.
+Those entitled to vote may ask questions concerning items on the agenda even prior to the Shareholders' Meeting, by the deadline stated in the notice of call.
 Answers to questions received prior to the Meeting are provided during the Meeting at the latest.

-- (1) The notice of call provides detailed information as regards the day, time and place of the meeting, as well as the list of items on the agenda; it provides information on the procedures for participation and the exercise of voting rights in the Shareholders' Meeting, the record date, the terms and methods for exercising the right to ask questions on items on the agenda, the terms and methods for acquiring the Meeting documentation including the descriptive reports and the resolution proposals involving issues on the agenda as well as any other information provided by the Bank. - (2) If the Shareholders' Meeting is called for the appointment of the Directors, shareholders holding at least 0.5% of the share capital represented by ordinary shares (or another lower percentage set forth by applicable regulations) may submit a slate of candidates to the posts of Directors containing from a minimum of 2 (two) to a maximum of 19 (nineteen) names.
+- (1) The notice of call provides detailed information as regards the day, time and place of the meeting, as well as the list of items on the agenda; it provides information on the procedures for participation and the exercise of voting rights in the Shareholders' Meeting, the record date, the terms and methods for exercising the right to ask questions on items on the agenda, the terms and methods for acquiring the Meeting documentation.
+The Shareholders' Meeting reports and documents to be submitted to the Meeting are made available to the public at the Bank's registered office and in the dedicated section of its website ("Governance" / "Shareholders' Meeting") accessible directly from the homepage by the deadline for publication of the notice of call prescribed in relation to each item on the agenda and in any event within the timeframe provided for by the law. - (2) In this case, shareholders holding at least 0.5% of the share capital (or another lower percentage set forth by applicable regulations) may submit a slate of candidates to the posts of Directors containing from a minimum of 2 (two) to a maximum of 19 (nineteen) names.
 The slate of candidates must be deposited at the registered office at least 25 calendar days before the day scheduled for the Shareholders' Meeting on first call and is made available to the public by the Company at the registered office, on the website and with the other methods provided for by legal and regulatory provisions at least 21 days before the date of the Meeting.